 - Recognition as one of the Diversity in Tech Employers of the Year by WomenTech Network

 - The development of an Anti-Racism Task Force charged with assessing opportunities for promoting anti-racism and building greater inclusion in our company and in our communities

 Expanding on the success of all these initiatives will remain a priority into 2021 and beyond, as the organization continues to seek new ways to elevate our employee experience.

 Jordan Gift, Director, Office of the CEO

-As Director, Office of the CEO, Jordan Gift works closely with the Executive Leadership Team and cross-functional teams across the business to drive improvements and business transformation through the voices and the power of BeyondTrust employees.
+As Director, Strategic Initiatives for Employee Experience, Jordan Gift works closely with the HR Leadership Team, Operations teams, and cross-functional leaders across the business to drive improvements and business transformation through the voices and the power of BeyondTrust employees.
 Her primary objectives include helping employees reach their full potential and customers to maximize the full value of their relationship with BeyondTrust.
-She also co-leads BeyondTrust’s internal Diversity & Inclusion initiative as a major pillar of the organization’s overall culture.
+She also is a champion of BeyondTrust’s internal Diversity & Inclusion initiative as a major pillar of the organization’s overall culture, and is an advocate for Mindfulness and Mental Wellness.
 Jordan holds an MBA from the W.P.
-Carey School of Business at Arizona State University and a BA in Journalism & Mass Communication from ASU’s Walter Cronkite School.
+Carey School of Business at Arizona State University and a BA in Journalism & Mass Communication from ASU’s Walter Cronkite School.”